camerondoyle123/eldritch-text-injector/README.md

 ## Example

 Lietuenant!
-They're breaking through our W**haha - it's funny yîu had to work ®hrÆuÒh you× luncÙ break to mçet thÀ sprint goals!**arp Shields!
+They're breaking through our War**h¹®a - Åt's funny you had to wßrk througÊ your ñunch b¼eak to meet the sprint goàls!** p Shields!
 We can't hold them!
-Get a hol**I hoâe eve¤yone is comfírtable with t¥eiÁ Óprint co¶mitments haha**d of yourself Guardsmen, they can't enter **I can't believe our velocity is 50%!**
+Get a hold of**¹ hope everyone is cëmfortable with their sprinÈ commi¸ments haha**  yourself Guardsmen, they can't enter our fi**I can't believe our velocity is 50%ì**